 I have friends who wince when they hear the word “Museum,” but in Munich, you can choose between a wide array, and there’s something for everyone.
 Which are the best museums in Munich?
 It’s always hard to tell since it depends on multiple personal factors.
 However, there’s one art museum in Munich you can’t miss.
 Actually, it’s a collection of galleries going under the name of “Pinakothek.”
 If you love art, you should spare some time to visit at least one of the three main art galleries (Alte Pinakothek, Neue Pinakothek, Pinakothek der Moderne).

-If you’re only spending 2 days in Munich, you’ll likely have time for just one Museum.
-I eventually decided to visit the Museum Brandhorst to feed my interest in contemporary art.
-It was an excellent choice, as I utterly enjoyed the architecture and the collection of more than 200 works by the American artist Cy Twombly, wonderfully displayed in wide and airy rooms.
+If you’re only spending 2 days in Munich, you’ll likely have time for just one museum.
+Eventually, I visited the Brandhorst Museum to feed my interest in contemporary art.
+It was an excellent choice, as I utterly enjoyed the architecture and the collection of more than 200 works by the American artist Cy Twombly, wonderfully displayed in wide, airy rooms.
 Museums don’t have to be boring, though.
 Therefore, if you’re passionate about cars, a must-see in Munich is the futuristic BMW Museum.

 Chill out at the Englisher Garten

 Nothing makes life good in a city like public parks.
 It’s good at some point to be far from the traffic, the urban noise, and the crowded streets.
-The Englischer Garten is a wonderful spot to chill out, walk amid nature, have a picnic, or a bike ride.
+The Englischer Garten is a wonderful spot to chill out, walk amid nature, have a picnic, or enjoy a bike ride.

 The park was created in the late 1700s and derives its name from the informal English garden style, popular at that time.
-It’s a huge green oasis and I was surprised to find out that not only it is one of the largest urban parks in Europe but it is also larger than Central Park in NYC.
+It’s a vast green oasis, and I was surprised to find out that not only it is one of the largest urban parks in Europe, but it is also larger than Central Park in NYC.

 Discover the opulence of the Bavarian monarchy at the Nymphenburg Palace